 Increasing Collaboration, Cultural Competence and Quality of Care (PDF) - A presentation from the Community & Faith Leaders Summit

 Fierce Goodbye: Living in the Shadow of Suicide - A movie produced by Menno Media looks at the role of faith and suicide: Where does my loved one go now?
 Can they be forgiven?

 The Summit County Opiate Task Force Speaker's Bureau can present to your church, civic, or other community group.
 Contact Lucky Tisch at email@example.com or 330-564-0457 for more information.

 StartTalking.Ohio.Gov - Tips for talking with your congregation about drugs and building drug-free communities.

-ADM Addiction Resource Guide - Read more about addiction, local resources, stories, and learn what you can do to help.
+ADM Addiction Resource Guide (PDF) - Read more about addiction, local resources, stories, and learn what you can do to help.